-Another flap related complication is completely detached flap from its attachment with the cornea.
-It occur usually early after surgery and its treatment is surgical as soon as possible to prevent the flap from dryness.
+Another flap related complication is a complete detachment of the flap from its attachment with the cornea.
+It occur usually early after the surgery and its treatment is surgically as soon as possible to prevent the flap from dryness.

-Its incidence is decreasing with physician experience and with non-microkeratome procedures and also to decrease this incidence the patient should wear sleep goggles or eye shields when sleeping in the first few days postoperatively to give time for the flap to heal.
+Its incidence is decreasing with physician experience and with non-microkeratome procedures (femtosecond laser) and also to decrease this incidence the patient should sleep with protective goggles or eye shields in the first few days postoperatively to give time for the flap to heal.
 Blunt trauma to the eye several year post lasik can also cause flap dislocation but its incidence very low.
 Read more about Lasik Flap Complications

 3- Dry Eyes

 This one of the most common lasik complications.
-Symptoms of Dry eye may occur or getting worse if you already have it.
-Because in lasik there will be damage to corneal nerves and these nerves help in secretion of tear films, so the risk of dry eye after lasik is high but most of the time it is transient and can be treated with artificial tears.
-In rare cases there might be permanent dry eye and in this case another treatments modalities for dry eye used.
+Dry Eye symptoms may occur or getting worse if you already have it.
+In lasik there will be damage to corneal nerves and these nerves help in the secretion of tear films, so the risk of dry eye after lasik is high but most of the time it is transient and can be treated with artificial tears.
+In rare cases there might be permanent dry eye and in this case another treatments modalities for dry eye can be used.
 Read more about Dry Eyes

 4- Diffuse Lamellar Keratitis

 Diffuse lamellar keratitis or it is called Sands of Sahara.
-It is corneal inflammation that arises between the flap and the corneal bed.
-It can range from mild with no or little symptoms in which it will regress spontaneously.
+It is corneal inflammation that occurs between the flap and the corneal bed.
+It can range from mild with no or little symptoms which will regress spontaneously to severe form that need intensive treatments.
 Read more about Diffuse Lamellar Keratitis

 5- Corneal Infection

 Corneal infection can occur after lasik surgery and can be caused by Staphylococcus aureus and acanthamoeba.
-Symptoms are red eye, pain, discharge and blurred vision.
+The symptoms are red eye, pain, discharge and blurred vision.
 Treatment is with antibiotics and sometimes with flap lifting and irrigation with sterile fluid and antibiotics.

 6- Epithelial Ingrowth